oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-graphviews/ggsa-mt-graphviews.md

 This lab walks you through steps to configure Graphical Views in a Stream Analytics pipeline.

-This is the first lab in the Monitoring Public Transportation Using Stream Analytics workshop.
-Follow the labs sequentially.
 *Estimated Time*: 15 minutes

 ### About this Lab